Best Open Source Web Scraping Frameworks and Tools in 2023

 • Large and active community

-• Detailed documentation, making it easy to grasp for beginners
+• Detailed documentation makes it easy to grasp for beginners

 Cons

-• Hard to maintain when there are any changes in the website structure
+• It is hard to maintain when there are any changes in the website structure

 • High CPU and memory usage